MangiolaLaboratory/HPCell/README.md

 HPCell
 ================

-Simple to compose, but incredibly scalable single-cell/spatial pipelines.
+Compose single-cell and spatial analyses with pipes (\|\>) and leave HPCell scale them on high-performance and cloud, or locally.

-HPCell is a grammar that allows to compose pipe-friendly single-cell and spatial pipelines, that are converted to fully integrated, dependency-based parallelised workflow, that can be easily deployed to HPC with no setup, and easily to cloud-computing.
+HPCell is a grammar and workflow composer that allows to compose pipe-friendly single-cell and spatial pipelines, that are converted to fully integrated, dependency-based parallelised workflow, that can be easily deployed to HPC with no setup, and easily to cloud-computing.

 <img src="man/figures/hpcell_cover.png" width="70%" />